mfogel/badm-544/mod5/coursera.md

   - horizontal: different products, services
   - vertical integration:
     - usually along the value chain forward or backward
-    - but can applies to anything in the value network, if that's a better model for your business
+    - but can apply to anything in the value network, if that's a better model for your business
 - Forward and backward integration
   - applies to integrations along a value chain